 When you search for Good Omens on Audible, you find two audiobooks.

 Firstly, there’s the BBC radio dramatization, performed by a full cast of voice actors with sound effects.
 This version is abridged and only 4:19h long.
 Abridged means that it’s a shortened version of the original book.
 Most Audible audiobooks are unabridged, so they are exactly the same as the print or ebook.
 But some are condensed versions of the book.
 This is particularly common in radio plays.

-I’m generally a big fan of the BBC radio plays and usually recommend them every chance I get.
-In this special case, where you want to read the Good Omens book before watching the TV show, I recommend the unabridged audiobook though.
+I’m a big fan of BBC radio plays and usually recommend them every chance I get.
+And this one is certainly a lot of fun, given that it has Mark Heap and Peter Serafinowicz.
+However, if you want to read the Good Omens book because of the Amazon Prime show, I recommend the unabridged audiobook.
 It will give you the full original experience of this absolutely fantastic story.

 This is the original book, read by Martin Jarvis.
 If you listen to this audiobook, you have exactly the same experience as when reading the book by Neil Gaiman and Terry Pratchett yourself.
 And you get the whole original story of Agnes Nutter’s prophecies.

 Martin Jarvis is a wonderful narrator with an animated reading style and many different voices that make it very easy to follow the story and dialog.

 If you’ve already read the Good Omens book several times, by all means, get the BBC radio play.
 It’s a great addition to your Good Omens collection!
 But if you’ve never read the book, I think you should definitely listen to the unabridged Good Omens audiobook to get the full, original story.